 Sarah Vilms directs federal strategy for major US entities, develops comprehensive strategic plans to impact legislation and regulation, and advises clients in augmenting their national profiles.
 Sarah brings 30 years of experience in energy, environment, natural resources and related policy fields.
 Specializing within the Energy & Environment Policy Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy generation, grid-scale energy storage, energy infrastructure, distributed generation, methane and greenhouse gas emissions, natural infrastructure, ground-level ozone, permitting and federal lands issues.

-Sarah advocates on behalf of client matters before Congress, the White House and federal agencies, including the Department of Energy, Environmental Protection Agency, Department of the Interior, Department of Agriculture, National Science Foundation (USDA), National Science Foundation (NSF), White House Council on Environmental Quality (CEQ), White House Domestic Policy Council and related agencies and governmental entities.
+Sarah advocates on behalf of client matters before Congress, the White House and federal agencies, including the Department of Energy, Environmental Protection Agency (EPA), Department of the Interior, Department of Agriculture, National Science Foundation (USDA), National Science Foundation (NSF), White House Council on Environmental Quality (CEQ), White House Domestic Policy Council and related agencies and governmental entities.
 She also works with the United Nations and the World Bank on environment and energy related issues.

-Prior to joining the firm, Sarah gained experience in the US House of Representatives, US Senate and working with the Chairman of the Environment Committee for the New South Wales Parliament House in Sydney, Australia.
-In addition, Sarah previously provided advice for a range of hospital, health care and health system issues for the Health Care Advisory Board in Washington DC.
+Prior to joining the firm, Sarah gained experience in the US House of Representatives, the US Senate and working with the Chairman of the Environment Committee for the New South Wales Parliament House in Sydney, Australia.